Derived Hall algebras for stable homotopy theories: Stable complete Segal spaces

 If $\mathcal M$ is a model category, then we can apply this construction, but, as explained in \cite{fiberprod}, it is only a functor when the morphisms between model categories preserve weak equivalences.
 Since we want a construction which is functorial on the category of model categories with left Quillen functors between them, we can modify the construction by restricting to the full subcategory of $\mathcal M$ whose objects are cofibrant.

 The main result of \cite{css} is that this construction is well-behaved with respect to other natural ways of getting a complete Segal space from a model category; in particular, the resulting complete Segal space is weakly equivalent to the one obtained from taking the simplicial localization and then applying any one of several functors from simplicial categories to complete Segal spaces.
 There is an up-to-homotopy characterization of the resulting complete Segal space as well.
+While we do not make use of this description explicitly in this paper, it is key to the proof of Theorem \ref{Fiber} below.